codebuddies/text_adventure/README.md

 ### Instructions

+Fork the code.
+Create a new branch.
+Make your changes in your own repo.
+Commit your changes.
+Once you're happy with your code, create a pull request.

 Your task is to implement the `MyCharacter` class found in text_adventure/entity.py.
 The `update` method contains print statements explaining how the character should behave.